rvraghvender/academic_pages/_pages/about.md

   - /about.html
 ---

-## About Me
+## Bio
 I am a **Ph.D. graduate in Computational Materials Science** with a strong background in **machine learning, deep learning, and data-driven research**.
-Currently, I work as a **Research Engineer at Predeeption**, a startup focused on developing **deep learning solutions for battery life-cycle prediction**.
+Currently, I work as a **Research Engineer at PreDeeption**, a startup focused on developing **deep learning solutions for battery life-cycle prediction**.
 My expertise spans **computational modeling, predictive analytics, and algorithm development**, leveraging **Python, C++, and SQL** to extract meaningful insights from complex data.

 I am passionate about applying cutting-edge **AI-driven solutions** to real-world problems, particularly in materials science and energy storage.
 With a solid foundation in both **scientific research and software development**, I thrive in interdisciplinary environments where I can bridge the gap between theory and application.